-Our non-management directors meet in executive session at least once annually, and the presiding director for each such executive session is determined by the non-management directors in advance of such session.
+Our non-management directors meet in executive session at least once annually, and our Lead Independent Director presides over such meetings.

 In February 2015, our Board of Directors selected Kurt C. Wheeler to be the Lead Independent Director.
 The duties of our Lead Independent Director include calling and presiding over meetings of our non-management directors as well as presiding over meetings of the Board of Directors where our Chairman is not present.
 In addition, our Lead Independent Director also serves as a liaison between our management directors and non-management directors.